 Exemptions and ending enrollment in managed care.

-(1) The agency exempts a client from enrollment or end enrollment from mandatory managed care when any of the following apply:
+(1) The agency approves a request to exempt a client from enrollment or to end enrollment from mandatory managed care when any of the following apply:

 (b) The client or enrollee is not eligible for managed care enrollment, for Washington apple health programs, or both; or